dev-bhoomi/Compound-interest/README.md

 ## Features

+- City-Based Weather Search : Enter the name of any city to retrieve and display the current temperature and weather conditions.

-- Responsive Design: The expanding image cards work smoothly on different devices, adapting to various screen sizes.
+- Responsive Design : The application is fully responsive, ensuring a seamless user experience across different devices and screen sizes.

-- Interactive Experience: Click on a card, and the image elegantly expands for a closer view.
-Click on another, and the previous one collapses.

-- Easy Customization: You can easily change the images inside each card.
-Customize the content to showcase your favorite pictures.
+- Question Loading : Allows manual loading of questions, ensuring a unique experience with each playthrough.
+- Score Tracking : Tracks and displays the user's current level and score, motivating users to achieve higher scores.

 ## Authors